Knowledge Hub

 What is the approval process?

-In accordance with the Act, the directors must provide the transferee with reasons as to why they are refusing to register the transfer.
-The grounds on which the directors might refuse to register the transfer will be limited to the rights set out in the company’s articles.
-Ss previously mentioned, the right to refuse to register can be discretionary or limited to specific reasons or triggers, such as if the stock transfer form has not been duly stamped when it needs to be or if the instrument of transfer is not accompanied by the valid current share certificate for the transferring shares.
-If the directors cannot agree on whether to refuse the transfer, the transferee will be entitled to have the transfer registered.
+If the directors refuse to register the transfer, they tell the transferee why.
+The grounds for refusal will be described in the articles, for example, limited to specific reasons or triggers, such as if the stock transfer form has not been duly stamped when it needs to be or if the instrument of transfer is not accompanied by the valid current share certificate for the transferring shares.
+The right of refusal may also be discretionary.

-Once the directors have approved the registration of the transfer instrument, they will register the transferee as a new shareholder of the company by adding their name to the company’s register of members as the legal owner of all of the transferring shares.
+Once the directors have approved registration, they will add the new shareholder’s name to the company’s register of members as the legal owner of the transferring shares.
+The company must issue a share certificate within two months.
+The seller will send their share certificate to the buyer.

 What needs to be filed following approval of transfer?